AryRosvall/AryRosvall/README.md

 # Ary Rosas | @AryRosvall

 Hello World!
-I'm Ary 🖖🏻, I'm a Product Manager and Full-Stack engineer with 8 years of overall work experience in web application development.
+I'm Ary 🖖🏻, I'm a  Full-Stack engineer and Product Manager with 8+ years of overall work experience in web application development.

 ### 💬 Ask me about: